sictweb/bti425-2020/graded-work/assign6asdf.md

 > All successful responses appear to return a collection, with exactly ONE item in the collection.
 > Therefore, a "get one employee" return value will be `Observable<Employee[]>`, same as "get all".
 > An unsuccessful response returns HTTP 500, so we'll have to test for that.
 Maybe its result will be to force a navigation to the "not found" component.
 (Why?
 Think about it...)
->
-> The response from a POST or PUT is a JSON object, in this format:
-> { "message": "Employee abc123def456ghi789 successfully added" }

 <br>